56 Portmanteau Examples (and How to Use Them in Your Writing)

 Sarah Cha

-Sarah Cha is an avid writer, reader, and lifelong learner who loves making magic behind-the-scenes at Smart Blogger.
+Sarah is an avid writer, reader, and lifelong learner who loves making magic behind-the-scenes at Smart Blogger.
 When she's not wrangling words onto a screen or page, you can find her strumming a guitar, tickling a canvas, or playing fetch with her favorite four-footed friend!

 Written by Sarah Cha

-Sarah Cha is an avid writer, reader, and lifelong learner who loves making magic behind-the-scenes at Smart Blogger.
+Sarah is an avid writer, reader, and lifelong learner who loves making magic behind-the-scenes at Smart Blogger.
 When she's not wrangling words onto a screen or page, you can find her strumming a guitar, tickling a canvas, or playing fetch with her favorite four-footed friend!